CEO & MD

 Over the last 20 years Bodo has held senior leadership roles, has built businesses and worked extensively with Boards, CEOs and Senior Executives from ASX 100 and global blue-chip organisations across Australasia and Europe on a variety of client engagements ranging from of Strategy Development, Technology, Digital Transformation, Board Advisory, Leadership Consulting and Search.

 He is passionate about building innovative social impact businesses, which are purpose driven and shine through neurodiversity.
-Bodo is excited and proud to be part of the global auticon family, whose primary purpose is to employ talented consultants in the autism spectrum, while providing value adding technology consulting services and cognitive strengths to blue chip clients.
+Bodo is excited and proud to be part of the global auticon family, whose primary purpose is to employ talented consultants on the autism spectrum, while providing value adding technology consulting services and cognitive strengths to blue chip clients.

 Bodo is a Non-Executive Director of the German-Australian Chamber of Industry and Commerce (GACIC).
 He is also on the Advisory Boards of the FinTech start-ups ‘Nudge Saver’ and ‘Bondle’, a global collaboration and governance application business.